Rupert Taylor

-Rupert Taylor (born 1958), is a professor of political studies and former head of the Department of Political Studies at the University of the Witwatersrand, Johannesburg, from 1987 to 2013.
+Rupert Taylor is a professor of political studies and former head of the Department of Political Studies at the University of the Witwatersrand, Johannesburg, from 1987 to 2013.
 Rupert Taylor is best known as a political sociologist and academic researcher specializing in ethnic conflict, political violence, and consociationalism.
 He has published widely about South African politics and the Northern Ireland conflict.
 Taylor's academic work demonstrates intellectual independence and a commitment to critical inquiry.

 Education and career

 He was educated at the progressive independent Dartington Hall School in England, then North Devon College (Barnstaple), and completed a BA degree in politics and government at the University of Kent in 1980, followed by an MSc(Econ) in political sociology at the London School of Economics (1981) and a PhD in sociology at Kent, (1986).

 He was formerly a visiting research fellow in the Department of Political Science at the New School for Social Research in New York City, adjunct professor in the Department of Political Science at Columbia University and a visiting research fellow in the School of Politics, Queen's University Belfast.

 His publications include articles in African Affairs, Ethnic and Racial Studies, Peace and Change, The Political Quarterly, Race and Class, The Round Table, and Telos.
 He was editor of Politikon and Voluntas: International Journal of Voluntary and Nonprofit Organizations.

 In 2001 Taylor was appointed editor-in-chief of the ISTR journal Voluntas: International Journal of Voluntary and Nonprofit Organizations - a position he held for six years.

 Taylor was placed on special leave by Wits University in 2013 following allegations of sexual harassment, which he disputed, and was subsequently dismissed from his position.
 He was subsequently appointed as a research associate at the University of Johannesburg.